The Visual Novel Database: API

 VNDB has a real-time public API for developers who want to interact with the database to, for example, retrieve information or automate tasks related to a personal watch list.
 The API uses the JSON format.

 History

 VNDB was created in September 2007 by yorhel (real name Yoran Heling).
-After completing Ever 17: The Out of Infinity, he noticed the absence of a community dedicated to visual novels, or a place to find more of them. yorhel created VNDB over the course of three weeks as a centralised place for people to find and discuss visual novels.
+After playing Ever 17: The Out of Infinity, he noticed the absence of a community dedicated to visual novels, or a place to find more of them.
+Heling created VNDB over the course of three weeks as a centralised place for people to find and discuss visual novels.
 One of the oldest games to be documented on the vndb was Lolita Yakyuuken, an eroge released in 1982 for the PC-88, which is also believed to be the first visual novel, however it was later deleted due to a lack of visual novel elements.
 Within a year, the vndb contained 1,000 visual novels.

+Carl Therrien wrote in 2019 that it was "revealing" of the scope fan base for visual novels through their contributions to websites like VNDB.
+By 2019, fans had documented over 24,000 titles, which has grown to over 50,000 titles by 2024.
+Academics in Games and Culture have described the database as having "provided essential information", allowing them to "speedrun" video game history.

+On March 17, 2026, Heling died.
+His death was made public on March 21.
+Hundreds of users gathered to mourn the loss and express gratitude for Heling's contributions to the western visual novel community.